-- b) Subject to the terms of Clause 2c) hereof, the Affordable Housing units to be constructed with in the Development shall be transferred to a Registered Social Landlord operating within the Planning Authority's area. - c) Where the Landowner demonstrates to the reasonable satisfaction of the Planning Authority that no RSL operating within the Planning Authority's area is willing and able to purchase any or all the Affordable Housing Units the Planning Authority shall confirm in writing that Clause 2 b) is superceded by this clause and that the Landowner may sell those Affordable Housing Units under its own Affordable Housing scheme. - 4.
-The Planning Authority shall within [14] days following upon the production of evidence of the date of recording of this Agreement in the Division of the General Register of Sasines / Land Register (declaring that written acknowledgement from the Keeper of receipt of this Agreement shall be sufficient evidence for the purpose of this clause) deliver to the Landowner a valid and proper planning permission ("Planning Permission") pursuant to the Planning Application. - 5.
-The Landowner hereby undertakes not to dispose of the Subjects or any part of it or interest in it prior to the date of recording of this Agreement in the appropriate Division of the General Register of Sasines or registration of this Agreement in the Land Register of Scotland (as the case may be). - 6.
-The Landowner hereby hereby binds and obliges himself to reimburse the Planning Authority all reasonably incurred legal costs in the preparation and registration of this Minute of Agree ment, including for the avoidance of doubt the time of its own solicitors, and any recording or registration dues. - 7.
-Each of the terms of this Agreement has been and is agreed independently of the others and in the event of any term becoming or being held to be ineffective whether by operation of law or otherwise the remaining terms of this agreement shall continue in force. - 8.
-The Landowner and any person deriving title to the Subjects shall not be obliged to implement the Planning Permission and nothing shall prohibit the Landowner from developing the Subjects (or part thereof) in accordance with a planning permission or planning permissions (other than The Planning Permission) granted after the last date of execution of this Agreement. - 9.
-Any request for modification or discharge of any terms of this Agreement shall be made in accordance with Section 75A of the Act, any legislation amending or replacing that provision and any regulations made thereunder. - 10.
-The Parties by execution hereof consent to the recording of this Agreement in the appropriate Division of the General Register of Sasines or registration of this Agreement in the Land Register of Scotland (as the case may be), and to the recording of this Agreement for preservation and execution. - 11.
-This Agreement is governed by the Law of Scotland and the Scottish Courts shall have exclusive jurisdiction.
+c) Where the Landowner demonstrates to the reasonable satisfaction of the Planning Authority that no RSL operating within the Planning Authority's area is willing and able to purchase any or all the Affordable Housing Units the Planning Authority shall confirm in writing that Clause 2 b) is superceded by this clause and that the Landowner may sell those Affordable Housing Units under its own Affordable Housing scheme.

+4. The Planning Authority shall within [14] days following upon the production of evidence of the date of recording of this Agreement in the Land Register (declaring that written acknowledgement from the Keeper of receipt of this Agreement shall be sufficient evidence for the purpose of this clause) deliver to the Landowner a valid and proper planning permission ("Planning Permission") pursuant to the Planning Application.

+5. The Landowner hereby undertakes not to dispose of the Subjects or any part of it or interest in it prior to the date of registration of this Agreement in the Land Register of Scotland.

+6. The Landowner hereby hereby binds and obliges himself to reimburse the Planning Authority all reasonably incurred legal costs in the preparation and registration of this Minute of Agree ment, including for the avoidance of doubt the time of its own solicitors, and any recording or registration dues.

+7. Each of the terms of this Agreement has been and is agreed independently of the others and in the event of any term becoming or being held to be ineffective whether by operation of law or otherwise the remaining terms of this agreement shall continue in force.

+8. The Landowner and any person deriving title to the Subjects shall not be obliged to implement the Planning Permission and nothing shall prohibit the Landowner from developing the Subjects (or part thereof) in accordance with a planning permission or planning permissions (other than The Planning Permission) granted after the last date of execution of this Agreement.

+9. Any request for modification or discharge of any terms of this Agreement shall be made in accordance with Section 75A of the Act, any legislation amending or replacing that provision and any regulations made thereunder.

+10. The Parties by execution hereof consent to the recording of this Agreement for preservation and execution.

+11. This Agreement is governed by the Law of Scotland and the Scottish Courts shall have exclusive jurisdiction.